exasol/transformers-extension/doc/user_guide/user_guide.md

 - DB connection information and credentials are needed.

 ### BucketFS Connection
 An Exasol connection object must be created with Exasol BucketFS connection information and credentials.
-A format of the connection object is as following:
+The format of the connection object is as following:
   ```sql
   CREATE OR REPLACE CONNECTION <BUCKETFS_CONNECTION_NAME>
       TO '<BUCKETFS_ADDRESS>'